Protecting rights of all will inform response to Supreme Court ruling – Swinney

 The court ruled the definition of a woman in the 2010 Equality Act is based on biological sex.

-Scotland’s First Minister has said his Government “accepts” the ruling of the UK Supreme Court on biological sex, adding that “protecting the rights of all” will inform its response.
+Scotland’s First Minister has said his Government “accepts” the UK Supreme Court ruling on biological sex, adding “protecting the rights of all” will inform its response.

 The court handed down its judgment on Wednesday, concluding references to women in the 2010 Equality Act mean those born biologically female.

-The decision – which was as a result of a series of challenges brought by campaign group For Women Scotland against the Scottish Government – is likely to have far-reaching implications, not least on access to single-sex spaces.
+The decision – the result of a series of challenges campaign group For Women Scotland brought against the Scottish Government – is likely to have far-reaching implications, including on access to single-sex spaces.

 The case initially revolved around the Scottish Government’s Gender Representation on Public Boards (Scotland) Act, but eventually widened to encompass the legal definition of a woman under the 2010 Equality Act.

-In a post on social media site X soon after the ruling was handed down, John Swinney said: “The Scottish Government accepts today’s Supreme Court judgement.
+John Swinney posted on X: “The Scottish Government accepts today’s Supreme Court judgement.

 “The ruling gives clarity between two relevant pieces of legislation passed at Westminster.